woernfl/cheatsheets/docs/vim.md

 ## Basic actions

-To permanently apply the following, you can put them in the `.vimrc` file in your home directory.
+To permanently apply the following, you can put them in the `~/.vimrc` file in your home directory.

 To display line numbers: